Many think the Third Commandment merely prohibits profane speech. In reality, it regulates the purity and quality of our worship of the great God.

-The name of God is important—so important that He included its proper use among His Ten Commandments.
-What is His name?
-Martin Collins shows how God's names reveal His character to us.
-Includes the inset, "A Sampling of the Names of God."
+The name of God is important—so important that He included its proper use in His Ten Commandments.
+However, His emphasis is on His character, not a pronunciation.

-Many people think the third commandment deals only with euphemisms and swearing, but it actually goes much deeper than that!
-John Ritenbaugh explains that this commandment regulates the quality of our worship and involves glorifying God in every aspect of life.
+Many think the third commandment deals only with euphemisms and swearing, but it goes much deeper.
+It regulates the quality of our worship and glorifying God.

 John Ritenbaugh marvels that human beings, having been given free moral agency, can accomplish what God had intended them to do all along.
-The apostle Peter, using the details of fulfilled prophecy (couched in David's psalms), convicts the crowd of their culpability (as we all need to be convicted) in the death of Jesus Christ.
-Peter clearly establishes the Messiahship of Jesus, showing His connection to David's prophetic psalms (such as Psalm 16) and David's lineage.
-The formula for receiving God's Holy Spirit—repentance and baptism is explored—and compared to current practice.
-The early church experienced a high level of cohesiveness by continuing in doctrine, fellowship, sharing meals, and praying together.
+The apostle Peter, using the details of fulfilled prophecy (couched in David's psalms), convicts the crowd of their c. . .

 The spring festivals memorialize the redemption and exodus of the children of Israel from Egyptian slavery, as well as our own spiritual redemption.